 - EXCESSIVE STRESS

 If you experienced an extremely stressful, traumatic event, including severe sickness, shock, and major surgeries, it can disrupt the normal hair growth cycle, lead to hair loss.
 Most of the time hair loss associated with extreme stressful event happens 1-3 month after that event.
 This kind of hair loss is called telogen effluvium.
 Mostly your hair grows back without any treatment.

 - POST-CHILDBIRTH CONDITIONS

 The rise in estrogen hormones during pregnancy keeps you from losing your hair.
 While you are pregnant, you should expect a full, luxurious head of hair.
 After delivery, the hormones return to normal levels, which allow the hair to fall out and return to the regular cycle.
 The normal hair loss that was delayed during pregnancy may occur all at once.
 This hair loss is temporary, and hair loss returns to normal within six to twelve months.

 A complete medical history and relevant diagnostic tests can help in finding the reason for temporary hair loss in women.

 LONG-LASTING HAIR LOSS

 It is commonly called female-pattern hair loss.
 Genetics plays a major role in female androgenic alopecia.
 The majority of women with androgenic alopecia have diffuse thinning in all areas of the scalp.
 It is relatively more in the frontal part of the scalp than a back part and least hair loss in the hairline area.
 Men, on the other hand, rarely have diffuse thinning but instead, have more distinct patterns of baldness.

 There is always a reason for hair thinning and hair loss.
 Hair loss from anemia, genetics, aging, and hormonal imbalances all look the same, but an experienced doctor can differentiate one from the other.
-Diagnostic tests should be performed by a professional to pinpoint the hair-loss trigger.
+Diagnostic tests should be performed by a professional to pinpoint the cause of hair loss.